NumPy | percentile method

 nearest | Returns |

-By default, interpolation="linear"
+By default, interpolation="linear".

 Return value

-is a scalar, then a scalar is returned.
+If q is a scalar, then a scalar is returned.
 Otherwise, a Numpy array is returned.

 Examples